 - Drinking alcoholic beverages, use of drugs and smoking at your game site before, during, or after your game is strictly prohibited.
 Offenders will be asked to leave the league without refund.
 No Exceptions.

-Event Coordinator (EC) On-site SSC Staff
+Game Coordinator (GC) On-site SSC Staff

 Official Indoor Dodgeball Rules – Coed 6-on-6

 - To win a game, a team must eliminate all 6 opposing players from the court.

 - Matches will consist of as many games that can be played in the 55 minute time period.
 Each game won will count for one point.
 If a game is still being played when time expires, the team with the most live players on the court at the time will win the game.
 Ties are allowed during the regular season.